strapi/documentation/docusaurus/docs/dev-docs/api/graphql.md

 }
 ```

-### Fetch multiple entries
+### Fetch multiple documents

-To fetch multiple entries you can use simple flat queries or [Relay-style](https://www.apollographql.com/docs/technotes/TN0029-relay-style-connections/) queries:
+To fetch multiple documents <DocumentDefinition/> you can use simple flat queries or [Relay-style](https://www.apollographql.com/docs/technotes/TN0029-relay-style-connections/) queries:

 <Tabs groupId="simple-relay">

 <Tab value="simple" label="Simple queries">

-To fetch multiple entries you can use simple queries like the following:
+To fetch multiple documents you can use simple queries like the following:

 ```graphql title="Example query: Find all restaurants"
 restaurants {